alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/querying-nhibernate-user-type-with-hql-or-criteria.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 With criteria API you need to specify that you want the field not to be equal to a real empty string of IntegerList.
 This happens because the Criteria API works on the model on the entity, so if the property is of type List&lt;Int32&gt; for an equality operator it need to compare it with the result of applying the UserType to the Empty Integer List.
-In HQL you can also express some interesting query, as for example â€œAll domains that contains and active customer with ID 9â€
+In HQL you can also express some interesting query, as for example *All domains that contains and active customer with ID 9*

 {{< highlight sql "linenos=table,linenostart=1" >}}
 IList<Domain> res = session